 - Personal property (the total value of your electronics, clothing, furniture, etc.)

 - Personal liability (if someone gets hurt on your property and takes legal action)

-- Loss of use (if your place becomes unlivable, Lemonade will cover a hotel or rental home and living expenses)
+- Loss of use (if your place becomes unlivable due to a covered peril, Lemonade will pay towards a hotel or rental home and living expenses)

 - Medical payments to others (if a guest or neighbor is injured on your property)